pcshen0828/test-issues/.github/ISSUE_TEMPLATE/general.md

 ---
 name: General issue
-description: Propose a refactoring suggest not related to bugs or features.
+about: Propose a refactoring suggest not related to bugs or features.

 ---